Construction Cost Codes: Standard List & Free PDF Download

-Construction Cost Codes
+Download the Construction Cost Codes List

-Basic Cost Code Structure
+Basic Cost Code Structure (WBS & Phase Codes)

-Example of Cost Code Structure
+Example of a Multi-Tiered Cost Code

 A typical cost code that represents the labor on cast-in-place concrete for a given job might look like 03-210-LAB-P023: